ellerenad/blog/_posts/2021-08-17-learning-google-dialogflow.md

 # What is *my* concept of learning in public?

 My idea is to add here the notes that I take when studying something, maybe they are useful for someone else :)
-This is not intended as a tutorial or a step by step guide
+This is not intended as a tutorial or a step by step guide.
+I take notes manually and then transcript them here.
+This way I can review them and save them for the posterity :)
+Please bear with my syntax/style errors :)

 # Basic concepts

 ### What is Dialogflow?
 - Google provides the definition of "Dialogflow is a natural language understanding platform that makes it easy to design and integrate a conversational user interface into your mobile app, web application, device, bot, interactive voice response system, and so on.
 Using Dialogflow, you can provide new and engaging ways for users to interact with your product."
 - I understand it like a platform with tools to design a voice user interface (in contrast to a graphic user interface) to other computational resources.
+- It is also possible to model dialogs with static data or just using the same information that the user "inputs".

 ### Main entities